McBoyle v. United States: Background

 William McBoyle transported a plane that he knew to be stolen from Ottawa, Illinois to Guymon, Oklahoma and was arrested.
+He was accused of violating the National Motor Vehicle Theft Act on the theory that the plane was a type of "vehicle" covered by the act.
+He was sentenced to three years' imprisonment and a fine of $2,000.
+The judgment was affirmed by the United States Court of Appeals for the Tenth Circuit.
+The Supreme Court granted certiorari on the question of whether the National Motor Vehicle Theft Act applied to aircraft.

 Case

-McBoyle was accused of violating the National Motor Vehicle Theft Act on the premise that the plane was a type of "vehicle" covered by the act.
-The petitioners claimed that since the act did not specifically mention aircraft, it should not apply to this case.
-Furthermore, Congress likely did not intend to criminalize the theft of aircraft when the law was passed, since airplanes barely existed at the time.
+The petitioners claimed that since the act did not specifically mention aircraft, it should not apply to McBoyle's case.
+Furthermore, the petitioners argued that Congress likely did not intend to criminalize the theft of aircraft when the law was passed, since airplanes barely existed at the time.

 Decision

-The court held that, since other acts – such as the Tariff Act of 1930 – specifically excluded aircraft in its definition of a vehicle, the law must be interpreted narrowly.
+The court held that, since other acts, such as the Tariff Act of 1930, specifically excluded aircraft in their definitions of a vehicle, the law must be interpreted narrowly.
 Justice Holmes stated:

 Although it is not likely that a criminal will carefully consider the text of the law before he murders or steals, it is reasonable that a fair warning should be given to the world in language that the common world will understand, of what the law intends to do if a certain line is passed.
 To make the warning fair, so far as possible the line should be clear.

-This case is a good example of the canon of ejusdem generis ("of the same kind, class, or nature").
+This case is widely regarded as a strong example of the use of the canon of ejusdem generis ("of the same kind, class, or nature").